History of OECD in Timeline

 In July 2024, the OECD announced that it "has transitioned to [an] open-access information model" and that Creative Commons CC‑BY‑4.0 attribution licenses will be used on all data and publications.

-As of 2024, the OECD's collective population is 1.38 billion people with an average life expectancy of 80 years and a median age of 40.
+As of 2024, the collective population of OECD member countries is 1.38 billion people, with an average life expectancy of 80 years and a median age of 40.

-In 2024, assessed contributions to the "Part I Budget" total an estimated 229.9m EUR.
-These contributions are the largest single source of revenue for the OECD and are based on both the number of OECD members and the proportional size of their national economies.
+In 2024, assessed contributions to the "Part I Budget", totaling an estimated 229.9m EUR, were the largest single source of revenue for the OECD, based on the number of OECD members and the proportional size of their national economies.